-55 By some estimates, New York State possesses approximately 39,000 megawatts of accessible offshore wind energy, which could power up to 15 million homes (NYSERDA, 2018a)
+By some estimates, New York State possesses approximately 39,000 megawatts of accessible offshore wind energy, which could power up to 15 million homes (NYSERDA, 2018a).

-56 These reports address "a wide range of topics related to siting, regulatory, wildlife, commercial, economic, and other important considerations" (NYSERDA, 2018b).
+These reports address "a wide range of topics related to siting, regulatory, wildlife, commercial, economic, and other important considerations" (NYSERDA, 2018b).

-57 New York Harbor, the Hudson River, and Long Island make up New York's three distinct coastal geographies.
+New York Harbor, the Hudson River, and Long Island make up New York's three distinct coastal geographies

-As a result of the fieldwork, analysis, and stakeholder outreach conducted in support of the Master Plan, in October 2017, New York State requested that BOEM identify an Area for Consideration58 for potential offshore wind development in the New York Bight, a shallow area of the Atlantic Ocean between Long Island (to the north and east) and New Jersey (to the south and west) (NYSERDA, 2017).
+October 2017, New York State requested that BOEM identify an Area for Consideration for potential offshore wind development in the New York Bight, a shallow area of the Atlantic Ocean between Long Island (to the north and east) and New Jersey (to the south and west) (NYSERDA, 2017).
 New York State further requested that BOEM delineate, within the Area for Consideration, at least four new Wind Energy Areas, each capable of supporting at least 800 megawatts of offshore wind.
 Thereafter, on April 11, 2018, BOEM published a Call for Information and Nominations seeking developer interest in commercial offshore wind energy leases within four proposed areas in the New York Bight.
 These area are entitled Fairways North, Fairways South, Hudson North, and Hudson South (the "Call Areas") (BOEM, 2018i).
 These call areas together comprise more than 1.7 million acres.